cloudflare/cloudflare-docs/products/1.1.1.1/src/content/1.1.1.1-for-families/index.md

 ## Block malware and adult content

-When you change your DNS resolvers to the addressess below, 1.1.1.1 for Families will block malware and adult content.
+When you change your DNS resolvers to the addresses below, 1.1.1.1 for Families will block malware and adult content.

 * **1.1.1.3**
 * **1.0.0.3**